Dai Smith (historian)

-In 2000, Smith was appointed Pro-Vice-Chancellor at the University of Glamorgan, where he was responsible for developing the university's contributions to the community.
+In 2000, Smith was appointed pro-vice-chancellor at the University of Glamorgan, where he was responsible for developing the university's contributions to the community.
 He left the post in 2005 to become the Raymond Williams Chair in the Cultural History of Wales at Swansea University.
 In 2007, he was appointed Chair of the Arts Council of Wales, a post to which he was reappointed twice and held until 2016.

 His publications have included The Fed (1980), a history of South Wales miners written with Hywel Francis; Fields of Praise (1986), a history of rugby union in Wales co-authored with Gareth Williams; Wales: A Question for History (1988); Aneurin Bevan and the World of South Wales (1993); the authorised biography Raymond Williams: A Warrior’s Tale (2008); and In the Frame: Memory in Society 1910-2010 (2010).
 He has also edited the Welsh Assembly Government’s Library of Wales for classic works written in English from or about Wales.

 His son is Owen Smith, MP.

+In 2011, Smith was elected a Fellow of the Learned Society of Wales.
 Smith was appointed Commander of the Order of the British Empire (CBE) in the 2017 New Year Honours for services to culture and the arts in Wales.